yanivbelo/Validator/README.md

 # Validator
-Java Validator interface
+Java Validator
-Simple and easy to use a "user input" validation interface.
+is a simple and easy to use interface for "user input" validation.

 By implementing the interface we get 7 validation methods by default + a wraper method that holds use of all of them, by selection the validation method we want via Enum cases as parameter.